|

 contribute to its onset even faster.

-Although with age, a decline
+Although with

-experience andropausal symptoms of substantial severity to
+who will experience andropause symptoms of substantial

-symptoms may be also different.
+Each man's symptoms may be also different.

 Yes